MoFEM/mofem-cephas/joss/paper.md

   topology from [`MOAB`](https://press3.mcs.anl.gov/sigma/moab-library/)
   (Mesh-Oriented Database) [@tautges_moab:2004] and data structures from [`Boost` libraries](https://www.boost.org) [@boost-web-page].
 An illustration of how these packages are utilised in `MoFEM` is shown in \autoref{fig:design}.
-  Finally, `MoFEM`'s core library is developed to manage complexities directly related to the finite element method.
+Moreover, `MoFEM`'s core library is developed to manage complexities directly related to the finite element method.
 Therefore, each part of this ecosystem has its own design objectives, and appropriate programming tools can be selected from a spectrum of solutions.
 Resilience of the `MoFEM` ecosystem is